 Manufacturers used oil-borne preservatives for treating the wood by dissolving it with petroleum and other natural solvents.
 Chromated copper arsenate (CCA), Penta, and Copper naphthenate solution (COP-R-NAP) are some available oil-borne preservatives.

 You can use oil-borne with your fences and utility poles.
-If you want clean treated lumber, you can use water-borne preservatives are suitable.
+If you want clean treated lumber, you can use water-borne preservatives as well.

 Water-based preservatives are mainly composed of ammoniacal copper zinc arsenate, arsenic, fluoride, and chromium.
 Other metallic salts and compounds are also ingredients of this preservative.